 Emergency preparedness coordinators make key disaster response decisions such as when to evacuate and how.
-They also communicate with public officials and media outlets to make sure the public gets accurate information.
+They also communicate with public officials and media outlets to make sure the public receives accurate information.

-Following disasters, emergency management coordinators help assess the damages and work to get needed supplies, such as food and water, and assistance, such as medical services, to communities in need.
+Following disasters, emergency management coordinators help assess the damage and work to get needed supplies — such as food, water, and assistance such as medical services — to communities in need.

 Emergency management takes collaboration — among different agencies, departments, and experts in the field.

 For instance, while both emergency preparedness coordinators and emergency management directors act as key leaders, emergency management directors think in terms of the big picture, focusing on all four emergency management stages: